 The Reed Care Team is an interdisciplinary team that proactively coordinates support for students experiencing personal or academic issues that interfere with their ability to be successful in the college setting.
 Anyone can refer a student to the Care Team via the online care referral form.

 For emergency or urgent situations involving risk of harm to self or others, please call Reed Community Safety at 503-788-6666 or 911.

 If you are concerned for a student worker:

 Members of the Reed community who are concerned for a student are welcome to consult with Assistant Dean for Student Support Britt Q. Hoover in the Student Life Office (Eliot 218, 503-777-7521, email@example.com).

 You can read about common signs of distress here and tips for how to talk to a student about your concerns here: Recognizing and Helping a Student in Distress.
 As their supervisor, recognize that a student might not want to disclose personal issues with you.
 If you choose to have a conversation with the student, be prepared to provide other resources for support.
 The website linked above provides some helpful suggestions.

-Student workers seeking an accommodation for student work related to a disability can begin the process by setting up a meeting with the Student Work Coordinator via this online scheduler or by emailing firstname.lastname@example.org.
+Student workers seeking an accommodation for student work related to a disability can begin the process by setting up a meeting with the Student Work Coordinator via by emailing firstname.lastname@example.org or calling 503-517-4847.
 The student is not required to disclose disability related information to their supervisor before this meeting.
 If a student worker that you supervise has requested accommodations, you will be contacted by the Student Work Office.